 Use this guide for setting Early Childhood Special Education (ECSE) site SMART goals based on Child Outcome Summary Form (COSF) data.

 All districts implementing Q Comp use this form as a means of updating annual site goals as outlined in Minnesota Statutes, section 122A.414, subdivision 3(a).

 Aligning Q Comp and Teacher Growth and Evaluation Requirements

 This planning process will assist district teams to blend the requirements of Q Comp and the Minnesota teacher evaluation statutes.
 The process will inform the design of the district’s three-year professional review cycle.

 This document outlines the ways Q Comp can be used in each implementing district

 This plan change form must be used by all implementing districts as a means of providing information to MDE regarding changes to a districts Q Comp program; deadlines for submitting Q Comp plan changes for the next school year are January 15 and April 15.

-This document provides detailed information on all steps in the Q Comp Program Review Process, including information and directions for using the Q Comp Program Review SharePoint site.
+This document provides detailed information on all steps in the Q Comp Review and Report process, including information and instructions for completing the annual report form and submitting the form via SharePoint.